Kiwi Miracle: New Zealand's Six-Year Road to South Africa

 New Zealand against Brazil

-Many players did score their maiden goals for New Zealand, including one player during New Zealand's qualifier in Port Villa, Vanuatu.
-David Mulligan scored in stoppage time to secure New Zealand's vital victory, and the result repeated five days later against the same opponents.
+Many players did score their first goals for New Zealand, including David Mulliga at New Zealand's qualifier in Port Villa, Vanuatu.
+Mulligan scored in stoppage time to secure New Zealand's vital victory, and the result repeated five days later against the same opponents.
 Mulligan and Smeltz each recorded two goals in a 4-1 win in which New Zealand hosted Vanuatu at Wellington's Westpac Stadium.
 New Zealand's next match at this stadium in 2009 would prove historic.

 Before New Zealand's qualifier at New Caledonia in Noumea, Sigmund earned only his second cap against Wales in 2007.
 Sigmund achieved his first cap back in 2000 against Oman, but his initial goal against New Caledonia set New Zealand to a 3-1 victory.
 Continental supremacy was confirmed five days later in Auckland.
 Smeltz's two goals and the first international goal from Jeremy Christie improved New Zealand as the nation reached its highest ranking (54th) since 2003.